 Same-Sex Marriages and Civil Unions

-This area of the law continues to rapidly develop in our nation’s courts and legislatures.
-Some states and cities have legalized same-sex marriages and/or civil unions, while others have amended their constitutions to forbid them.
+This area of the law continues to rapidly develop in our nation’s courts and legislatures, and a number of states and cities have legalized same-sex marriages and/or civil unions.
 Some companies, moreover, have chosen to offer benefits to their employees’ same-sex partners, while others cover both same-sex and different-sex but unmarried unions.

 State Laws on Benefits